 RTÉ Raidió na Gaeltachta (RnaG) is Ireland's main Irish language radio station that is available to listen to live.
 The service broadcasts a wide range of news and current affairs programs, magazine programs, music programs of all kinds, sports and entertainment.

-TG4 is Irelands dedicated Irish language TV channel and almost all of its programs are in Irish.
-It is a fantastic way to watch, listen and learn the Irish language being spoken fluently and with its English subtitles, is a great way to nurture your Irish language skills.
+TG4 is an Irelands dedicated Irish language TV channel and almost all of its programs are in Irish.
+It is a fantastic way to watch, listen, and learn the Irish language being spoken fluently and with its English subtitles, is a great way to nurture your Irish language skills.

 Pop music will love Raidió Rí Rá – which mixes chart music with small easily understandable bits of entertainment news.

 Dublin Irish community radio station, Raidió na Life is also more accessible for the Irish language learner as many of its volunteers are learners themselves.
 It also plays the most diverse music selection in Dublin with its highly contrasting shows and is well worth a listen for this alone.

 Let's face it, we all overindulge in our social media usage so why not turn it to some good use!

 Both Facebook and Twitter allow you to switch to "Gailege" in your profile settings.
 While it may be difficult to grasp the new terminology early on, once you understand what a word means you are never going to forget it.

 This is a great way to sharpen your skills as it won't even feel like you're in learning mode and soon you'll be able to navigate these platforms in Irish with ease.